 Appendix 2: Visualizing Atomic Orbitals#

-This appendix is still being worked, may contain errors, and assumes a future version of SymPy for the Z_lm()
+This appendix assumes a future version of SymPy for the Z_lm()

 function.
-This function has been temporarily defined in a code cell below to privde this feature until the next SymPy release.
+This function has been temporarily defined in a code cell below to provide this feature until the next SymPy release.

-The visualization of atomic obitals and orbital information is important enough topics in chemistry to warrent specific attention.
+The visualization of atomic orbitals and orbital information is important enough topics in chemistry to warrant specific attention.
 This appendix focuses on different methods of visualizing various aspects of atomic orbitals and tools to assist in this task.
 This content is not included in the chapter on plotting with matplotlib because this appendix heavily utilizes various libraries such as SymPy, interact, and NumPy not yet introduced before Chapter 03.
+While this appendix is written to be standalone as much as possible, knowledge of matplotlib, including surface plots, will be helpful along with NumPy and SymPy basics.

 Atomic orbitals are described by a wavefunction, \(\Psi (n, l, m)\), which is the product of the radial wavefunction, \(R(n, l)\), and the angular wavefunction, \(Y(l, m)\).
 Each atomic orbital has a different wavefunction \(\Psi\), but they sometimes share common radial wavefunctions.

-We will use NumPy and matplotlib heavily in this chapter, and we will make heavy use of the SymPy library for convenient functions in its hydrogen model.
+We will use NumPy and matplotlib heavily in this chapter, and we will make heavy use of the SymPy library for convenient functions in its hydrogen module.
 These are all imported below.

 import numpy as np